|White, black, brown, lavender, or patterned

 Are These Cats Good for Families? 👪

 The Sphynx breed is very intelligent and has everything a first-time cat owner is looking for in a pet.
 They quickly catch on to the rules of the house and get along with almost all people and animals.
-They do fairly well with small children and are a unique pet that everyone in the family will love.
+They do fairly well with small children and are unique pets that everyone in the family will love.

-Does This Cat Breed Get Along with Other Pets?
+Does This Cat Breed Get Along With Other Pets?